chris88pence/opendosm/exampleSite/content/faq/open-data-license.md

 +++
-title = "OPEN DATA LICENSE"
+title = "Open Data License"

 +++
 #### 1. Acceptance and Grant of Licence